arlottandrea/didactic_agv/README.md

 * ```rosrun path_planning obs_av.py```

 * GUI:
-from a sourced terminal run: ```rqt -p didactic_agv_GUI.perspective ``` this will open a new gui. to set up the right configuration of rViz tool, click on "File" button and then "Open Congfig".
+to load a new rqtgui let open the terminal and use the command: ```rqt -p didactic_agv_GUI.perspective ``` this will open a new window.
+To set up the right configuration of rViz tool, click on "File" button and then "Open Congfig".
 Then source the "gui_config.rViz" in the workspace folder.

+### The algorithm behind the robot motion
+* "bug 0" algorithm
+this algorithm is a simple way to provide path planning and obstacle avoidance to a robot.
+**Preconditions :** the robot knows the position of the goal and has sensor to detect obstacles.
+**Algorithm steps :**  a) the robot heads toward the goal. b) when obstacle encountered it follows the obstacle until it can head the goal again. c) go straight to the goal.
+Simple maps are convenient for this kind of robot. more complex maps can foil the algorithm!